Follow Cyber Kendra on Google News! | WhatsApp | Telegram

 Facebook gave a special access to other companies and also charge some amount for data Sharing

-Just some hours ago a British Lawmaker has released Facebook’s confidential and internal emails (which consists of more than 200 pages) that reveals discussions of payments for user data and special access for certain companies, including Netflix, Airbnb and Lyft.
+Just some hours ago, a British Lawmaker released Facebook’s confidential and internal emails (which consist of more than 200 pages) that reveal discussions of payments for user data and special access for certain companies, including Netflix, Airbnb, and Lyft.

 The emails were collected as part of a lawsuit between Facebook and app developer Six4Three.
 The documents are under seal in a California Court, but Collins and British law enforcement seized the documents from the founder of Six4Three while he was visiting the UK last month.